Mike-Revy/DynamicWebExample/README.md

 Iuse phpAdmin (localhost:127.0.0.1 - http://localhost/phpmyadmin)
 to create a database named node_heroDB.
 Table is USERS and has a name (varchar 20) and age (smallint 6) I added a simple record - Mike 55
+I used https://codeforgeek.com/2015/01/nodejs-mysql-tutorial/ as a guide to get thie below to work

 Then command prompt ... node node_heroDBConsole.js - you should see in console connected as id ...